SK-SCMLab/Data-visualization-Process-stability-studies_Excel/README.md

- ## 🤸🏼‍♂️ Process Stability & Variation analysis in Operations and Supply Chain using Microsoft Excel
+ ## 🤸🏼‍♂️ Process Stability & Variation analysis in Manufacturing operations using Microsoft Excel
  This respository presents a collection of practical case studies that explore **process stability**, **common cause variation**, and **special cause variation** using statistical analysis methods.
 The focus is on real-world operational processes such as manufacturing cycle times, supplier lead times, and customer service quality using Excel

 ---